How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 The amount you offer in an OIC is determined by evaluating your ability to pay, income, expenses, and taxpayer’s assets.
 The IRS uses a formula called Reasonable Collection Potential (RCP) to assess how much you can afford to pay towards your tax debts over time.

 Understanding how to calculate your offer amount is crucial.
-It ensures that you propose a realistic and acceptable amount to the IRS, increasing the chances of your offer being accepted.
+It ensures that you propose a realistic and acceptable amount to the IRS, increasing the chances of your offer being accepted, particularly when you coordinate with a local CPA firm offering tax and business advisory services that understands your broader financial picture.

 Reasonable Collection Potential

-The factors considered in RCP include your current income, allowable living expenses, and the equity available in your assets.
+The factors considered in RCP include your current income, allowable living expenses, and the equity available in your assets, including what the IRS believes it can collect within a reasonable period from that disposable amount.
 Providing complete financial documentation is essential to accurately determine your RCP.

 Special Circumstances

 Clearly explain these special circumstances on Form 656 if they prevent you from making the minimum offer.
+For a doubt as to liability claim, include a written statement explaining why the assessed liability is incorrect, supported by documentation.
 Proper documentation and explanation can help justify your proposed offer amount.

 What Happens During the Evaluation Period